 CHIN 225, 235; JAPN 236, 237, 238, 239; CHIN 215, 220, 245; JAPN 215, 240, 242, 245, 250 Students are strongly encouraged to take either JAPN/SEMN 242 or CHIN/SEMN 220 as their sophomore seminar when offered.
-C. Senior Seminar (1 unit) Electives (3 units) Three, non-language courses from at least two different areas below.
+C. Senior Seminar (1 unit) SEMN 495 Thinking about Nature: East and West Electives (3 units) Three, non-language courses from at least two different areas below.
 (With written permission, students may apply one course from a six-month study abroad program or two relevant courses from a nine-month program toward the elective requirement.)
 Students are strongly encouraged to take at least one course specifically about the country that is not their focus.
 Note: students who wish to count on-campus, one-time offering courses related to East Asia that are not on the list below should consult the directors.
-Literature: CHIN 225, 235; JAPN 236, 237, 238, 239 Culture: CHIN 215, 220, 245; JAPN 215, 240, 242, 245 Humanities: HIST 280, 283, 285, 288, 289, 397; THEA 290 Social Sciences: POLS 250 Arts: CHIN 215 Students wishing to count one of the courses listed above among the electives as a senior seminar must consult with the instructor and determine what extra requirements they will fulfill in order for the class to count as a senior seminar.
-Requirements may include an extra seminar paper, extra class presentations, etc. Economics and Business Professors: Apps, Geremew, Hultberg, Hussen (Chair), MacMillan, Moffit, Stull Mission Statement Integrating Economics and Business, theory and practice, we develop creative, broad-minded problem-solvers and leaders.
+Literature: CHIN 225, 235; JAPN 236, 237, 238, 239 Culture: CHIN 215, 220, 245; JAPN 215, 240, 242, 245 Humanities: HIST 280, 282, 283, 285, 288, 289, 397; THEA 290 Social Sciences: POLS 250 Arts: CHIN 215 Students wishing to count one of the courses listed above among the electives as a senior seminar must consult with the instructor and determine what extra requirements they will fulfill in order for the class to count as a senior seminar.
+Requirements may include an extra seminar paper, extra class presentations, etc. Economics and Business Professors: Apps, Gonzalez (President), Geremew, Hultberg, Hussen (Chair), MacMillan, Moffit, Stull Mission Statement Integrating Economics and Business, theory and practice, we develop creative, broad-minded problem-solvers and leaders.
 The department's primary objective is to ensure that our students can apply economic and business principles to the world around them.
 To achieve this objective, the department introduces the students to economic and business problems, theories, and policies within the context of a liberal arts education.
 The department's courses fall into four broad categories: (1) economic theory at the introductory and intermediate levels, (2) quantitative tools and methods, (3) fundamental business principles, and (4) economic and business field courses.
 In addition to the department's course work, students also benefit from practical experience through internships, a senior individualized project, and a senior seminar.
 The math cognate courses are required to provide students with a strong foundation in contemporary business and economic decision-making processes that are increasingly based on marginal analysis, optimization, and descriptive and inferential statistical analysis.
 The department encourages additional mathematics and statistics courses for all our majors, especially for majors who wish to pursue graduate degrees.
 The department offers two distinct majors: a major in economics and a major in business, both of which require a total of ten units for completion.
 A student cannot major in both economics and business.
 Advanced Placement Students with AP scores of 4 or 5 in Economics may, in consultation with the Department Chair, replace the ECON-101 Principles of Economics requirement with an elective course from within the major.
-Course Classification The course offerings in the Department of Economics and Business are classified into three groups: - 1.
-Course numbering that starts with "ECON" can be used to satisfy a requirement for only a major in economics. - 2.
-Course numbering that starts with "ECOB" can be used to satisfy a requirement for a major in economics or business. - 3.
-Course numbering that starts with "BUSN" can be used to satisfy a requirement for only a major in business.
+Course Classification Courses cross-listed as between Business (BUSN) and Economics (ECON) can apply to elective requirements in either major.
 Requirements for the Major in Economics Number of Units Eight units plus two math cognate courses are required, exclusive of the SIP.